Franklin D. Roosevelt: Paralytic illness and political comeback (1921–1928)

-Beginning in 1925, Roosevelt spent most of his time in the Southern United States, at first on his houseboat, the Larooco.
-Intrigued by the potential benefits of hydrotherapy, he established a rehabilitation center at Warm Springs, Georgia, in 1926, assembling a staff of physical therapists and using most of his inheritance to purchase the Merriweather Inn.
-In 1938, he founded the National Foundation for Infantile Paralysis, leading to the development of polio vaccines.
+Beginning in 1925, Roosevelt spent most of his time in the Southern US, at first on his houseboat, the Larooco.
+Intrigued by the potential benefits of hydrotherapy, he used most of his inheritance to establish a rehabilitation center at Warm Springs, Georgia, in 1926, assembling a staff of physical therapists who led an orthotics laboratory and later a postgraduate school.
+In 1938, he organized what would become the National Foundation for Infantile Paralysis, leading to the development of polio vaccines.

-Roosevelt remained active in New York politics while also establishing contacts in the South, particularly in Georgia, in the 1920s.
-He issued an open letter endorsing Al Smith's successful campaign in New York's 1922 gubernatorial election, which both aided Smith and showed Roosevelt's continuing relevance as a political figure.
-Roosevelt and Smith came from different backgrounds and never fully trusted one another, but Roosevelt supported Smith's progressive policies, while Smith was happy to have Roosevelt's backing.